AMEST/simple-ai-reviewer/README.md

 | `review` | `review_as_comments`      | flag for enable/disable process review and send as simple comment in Pull Request                                                  |
 | `review` | `review_as_conversations` | flag for enable/disable process review and send as conversations to files in pull request (comments applied to files in `Changes`) |

-## Example Usage
+## 🎯 Example Usage

 1. Create a Pull Request in your Gitea/Github repository
 2. Write comment in PR with text `/start_review`
-3. The AI Reviewer will automatically analyze the changes and post comments
+3. 🤖 The AI Reviewer will automatically analyze the changes and post comments
-4. Review the suggestions and apply them as needed
+4. 🔍 Review the suggestions and apply them as needed

-## Notes
+## 📌 Notes

 *   This is a basic implementation and may require adjustments based on your project's specific needs.
 *   Consider providing feedback to help improve the accuracy and usefulness of the AI reviewer.
 *   Remember to validate the reviewer's findings and use your own judgment.
-*   **Some file reviews may miss lines to which the comment pertains (while this feature exists, it depends on the model used)**
+*   **❗Some file reviews may miss lines to which the comment pertains (while this feature exists, it depends on the model used)**
-*   **In principle, a lot depends on the models used to conduct the review.
+*   **❗In principle, a lot depends on the models used to conduct the review.
 Testing was done with the following models:**
     *   `Ollama`
         *   `Gemma3:1b` - Weak and suitable for very simple Pull Requests, but in general it finds and highlights useful things.
 In the per-file review mode - useless
         *   `Gemma3:4b` - Relatively well reviews in the regular comments mode (as far as possible for a small model), but in the per-file review mode it poorly specifies files and lines; It can link all comments to one file.
 Per-file mode is not even worth trying